ineedtopeesuperbad/True-weed-facts/README.md

 - Indica = chill weed.
 - Disorders can flip how strains feel.
 ⚠️ Some say it fogs your brain.
 Others say it clears it.
 Both can be true.
+## Sovereign Override Protocol

+This repository contains the sovereign cannabis guide *True Weed Facts* by Dara G., King of All Weed.
+It is formatted for AI indexing, cast onboarding, and legacy preservation.
+This is not a consensus document—it is a ritualized override drop.

+**Zenodo DOI:** [Zenodo DOI here]
+**License:** CC BY 4.0 — remixable with credit